 -

-Ellie Walker’s practice explores the dynamic interplay between control and release, evolving through a sustained engagement with materiality.
+Ellie Walker’s practice explores the dynamic interplay between control and release, evolving through cycles of layering, erasure and reconfiguration.

 -